 May I send a copy of my own immunization certificates/form?

-No, the Institute needs the Wills Immunization form completed and signed by your health provider.
+No. The hospital needs the Wills Immunization form completed and signed by your health provider.

 What can I provide if I did not receive these vaccinations?

-If I can not get a completed, signed copy of the Wills Immunization form may I still apply?
+If I cannot get a completed, signed copy of the Wills Immunization form, may I still apply?

 Your application will not be complete and thus will not be reviewed without this form.

 The IGRA test is more difficult to obtain.
 Would a PPD be acceptable?

 No. The PPD is no longer acceptable and IGRA documentation is required.

 I am not a physician.
 Can I still apply for the program?

 No. Only physicians are candidates for this program.
 Non-physicians may be able to spend time in other capacities at Wills and are encouraged to contact the appropriate department.